wd-David/svelte-component-test-recipes/README.md

 </div>
 ```

-To test the slot prop, we can create a writable store and subscribe to the `let:hovering`, and use `user.hover` to simulate hovering, which is not viable using native `fireEvent`:
+To test the slot prop, we can create a writable store and subscribe to the `let:hovering`, and use `user.hover` to simulate hovering, which is not viable using the native `fireEvent`:

 ```ts
 import { get, writable } from 'svelte/store';